verilog-to-routing/vtr-verilog-to-routing/doc/src/yosys+odin/quickstart.rst

     ./odin_II --elaborator yosys -u <path/to/UHDM/File>

-Passes a Verilog/SystemVerilog/UHDM HDL file to Yosys for elaboration, then Odin-II performs the partial mapping and optimization.
-Warnings and errors may appear regarding the HDL code by Yosys.

 .. note::

     The entire log file of the Yosys elaboration for each run is outputted into a file called ``elaboration.yosys.log`` located in the same directory of the final output BLIF file.

-.. code-block:: bash

-   ./odin_II --elaborator yosys -v <path/to/Verilog/File> -a <path/to/arch/file> -o output.blif

-Passes a Verilog HDL file and architecture to Yosys+Odin-II, where it is synthesized.
+The following command passes a Verilog HDL file and architecture to Yosys+Odin-II, where it is synthesized.
 Yosys will use the HDL files to perform elaboration.
 Then, Odin-II will use the architecture to do partial technology mapping, and will output the BLIF in the current directory at ``./output.blif``.
 If the output BLIF file is not specified, ``default_out.blif`` is considered the output file name, again located in the current directory.

+.. code-block:: bash

+   ./odin_II --elaborator yosys -v <path/to/Verilog/File> -a <path/to/arch/file> -o output.blif

 .. note::

 	Once the elaboration is fully executed, Yosys generates a coarse-grained BLIF file that the Odin-II BLIF reader will read to create a netlist.
 This file is named ``coarsen_netlist.yosys.blif`` located in the current directory.

+The following command passes a Tcl script file, including commands for the elaboration by Yosys, along with the architecture file.

 .. code-block:: bash

    ./odin_II -S <path/to/Tcl/File> -a <path/to/arch/file> -o myModel.blif

-Passes a Tcl script file, including commands for the elaboration by Yosys, along with the architecture file.

 .. note::